zhac311/CS1999-buggy-race-editor/README.md

 Then, if you haven't done so already, activate the virtual environment:

+Activate the virtual environment.
+On Windows, do:

+    .\venv\Scripts\activate

+On Linux or Mac:

     source venv/bin/activate

-Set the environment variable to `development`:
+Set the environment variable to `development`.
+On Windows do:

+    $env:FLASK_ENV = 'development'

+On Linux or Mac:

     export FLASK_ENV=development

-Now you're ready to run the application:
+Now you can run the application:

     python3 app.py